jimbobbennett/star-wars-copilot-with-devcycle/README.md

 To use the app, enter your question just like any other LLM powered chat tool, and you will get a response.
 Like all chat tools, you can ask follow up questions and the conversation will be based around the entire message history.

-To change the model or character, update the targetting rules in DevCycle, and restart the app.
+To change the model or system prompt, update the targeting rules in DevCycle, and restart the app.